Submissions

 Chapters in books:

 Dukzec S 1988.
 Gender issues.
 In D Hicks & J Brown (eds).
 Education for peace.
-London:
+London,

-Routledge.
+England: Routledge.

 Unpublished theses or dissertations: